thatokhojane1/Part1/README.md

-add another recipe of your choice exit the program test various features ensure the application behaves as expected
+add another recipe of your choice exit the program test various features ensure the application behaves as expected.